 Effect sizes and interpretation of results.
-Hedges' g effect sizes were calculated to characterize the magnitude of intervention effect sizes at the school level, the appropriate level of analysis when schools are the unit of condition assign and program implementation (What Works Clearinghouse, 2020).
+Hedges' g effect sizes were calculated at the school level to characterize the magnitude of intervention effect sizes (What Works Clearinghouse, 2020).
 We designed the pilot study based on a priori power analyses that assumed ICCs from .10 to .20, approximately 3.5 schools per condition, an average of 28 students per school, and pre-post outcome correlations of .50 to .71.
 With these assumptions, the minimum detectable intervention effects ranged from 0.71 to 1.21 standard deviations.
 Because this is a relatively underpowered intervention development study, we emphasize Hedges' g effect sizes and their 95% confidence intervals (CI).